AnonymerNiklasistanonym/RaspiForBeginners/README.md

 ## SQL server

 Couldn't setup MySQL.
-If somebody out there was more successful than me please make a pull request or say me in another way how you could do it.
+If somebody out there was more successful than me please make a pull request or say me in another way how you could do it. (or commit it directly?) :see_no_evil:

 ## SFTP server